2014 Link Building Success Stories - SEO Experts Share Their Stories

 Editor's Note: We've since published a 2015 version.
 Check it out here!

 Welcome to Linkarati.
 It's officially been one full year since our launch!

 I wanted to take a moment to personally thank everyone who's ever interacted, contributed, left a comment, or even simply read Linkarati's content.
-Investing into building a community is no small task, and even the most patient and invested of leadership needs to see returns eventually.
+As an SEO agency, investing into building a community is no small task, and even the most patient and invested of leadership needs to see returns eventually.
 Everyone who spends time helping build our community, in each and every way, has been a part of that return.

 We're so grateful for each and every one of you.